In-House vs Agency PPC: When to Bring Google Ads In-House and Stop Paying Fees for 'Maintenance'

 They get paid whether your business grows or stagnates.

-In 2025, the landscape of Google Ads and paid search has changed.
+In 2026, the landscape of Google Ads and paid search has changed.
 The "button pushing" and the manual bid adjustments, the negative keyword scrubbing, the tedious day-to-day tweaks is largely handled by AI and automation now.
+While agencies tout their industry expertise, much of the technical work is now handled by automation.

 If you have a mature ad account, you should NOT be paying premium agency fees for basic maintenance.